Deaths by State

 Deaths by state of residence

-The data on this page deals with deaths by state of residence (deaths among individuals who live in a given state).
-Preventable injury-related fatality data is also available by state of occurrence (deaths occurring in a state regardless of where the individual resides).
-State of residence data is helpful when comparing relative risk among states using population death rates.
-State of occurrence data should be used when tracking where deaths occur and is often helpful when investigating motor-vehicle-related or fire-related death trends.
+The data on this page deal with deaths by state of residence (deaths among individuals who live in a given state).
+Preventable injury-related fatality data are also available by state of occurrence (deaths occurring in a state regardless of where the individual resides).
+State of residence data are helpful when comparing relative risk among states using population death rates.
+State of occurrence data should be used when tracking where deaths occur and are often helpful when investigating motor-vehicle-related or fire-related death trends.

 Use this interactive map to explore death rate trends by state.
 Hover over a state to see current death rate as well as the historic trend.
 Select a state by clicking on it to display the leading causes of death for that state (shown below the map).
 Preventable injury-related deaths, total deaths, and age group trends can be explored by adjusting the filters above the map.